 3. Baboon & Carnivore Feed

 Our first job was to grab food for the baboons – bread (from a local bakery who donates out of date stock), mielie pap (cooked corn & a staple diet for most of the animals) & a few nectarines & strawberries (again donations from Woolworths) as treats.
 There were 2 large enclosures for the adult baboons & feeding them involved throwing handfuls of food over the fence in 5 separate stops.
-As with all the animals, they eat in a hierarchy so by spreading the food around, we made sure that all members of the group had a chance to get food.
+As with all the animals, they eat in a hierarchy.
+Therefore by spreading the food around, all members of the group had a chance to get food.